hathix/neoquest-ii-guide/README.md

-# neoquest-ii-guide
+# NeoQuest II Guide

-Neoquest II guide
+A walkthrough I wrote way back in 2010.